Weave Code

 mayflower/mo4-coding-standard

-PHP_CodeSniffer ruleset for the MO4 coding standard.
-Extends Symfony’s standard with extra sniffs for array formatting (alignment, multiline rules), property docblocks (@var), and lexicographically sorted use statements (configurable ordering).
+PHP_CodeSniffer ruleset implementing the MO4 coding standard.
+Extends Symfony’s standard with extra sniffs for array formatting and alignment, multiline arrays, property docblock @var rules, and lexicographically sorted use statements (configurable ordering).

 View on GitHub